 - A. Vacant Lot Inventory: Residential development is one of the key factors in projecting future travel demand by traffic analysis zone.
-Tracking the number and location of lots available for future residential growth as well as dwelling units constructed on an continuing basis is vital to this task.
-The 'Vacant Lot Inventory' is a digital GIS database which uses administrative records to monitor the platting of land and the construction of dwelling units. - B. Area-Wide Land Use Database: Data on all land uses within the MPO planning area is maintained on a regular basis using field surveys and administrative records.
-Data aids in determining shifts in land use types, levels of development, and direction of growth which are factors in preparing future transportation plans.
-In addition to parcel-based data, commercial building and industrial data are also gathered, which serves as a key traffic model input. - C. GIS Based Land Use Tracking System Tracking of all land uses and development within the MPO planning area will be developed and maintained within the GIS environment.
-This data and visual capabilities will provide more tools and refined data for ongoing transportation planning and will assist in the next update of the Long Range Plan.
+The Vacant Lot Inventory is a digital GIS database which uses administrative records to monitor the platting of land and the construction of dwelling units. - B. Area-Wide Land Use Database: Data on all land uses within the MPO planning area is maintained on a regular basis using field surveys and administrative records.
+Data aids in determining shifts in land use types, levels of development, and direction of growth which are factors in preparing future transportation plans and serves as a key traffic model input. - C. GIS Based Land Use Tracking System: Tracking of all land uses and development within the MPO planning area is being developed and maintained within the GIS environment.
+This data and visual capabilities will provide tools and data for ongoing transportation planning.